Tony Clark: MLB Players Association

 Throughout his playing career, Clark was involved in the Major League Baseball Players Association (MLBPA) on various levels.
 He attended an executive board meeting for the first time in 1999 and was a team player representative and association representative for several seasons following.
 He was an active participant in the union's collective bargaining in 2002 and 2006 and in negotiations regarding Major League Baseball's drug policy.
 In March 2010, Clark was hired to be the MLBPA's Director of Player Relations.

 It was reported in April 2013 that Clark was close to earning a degree in history and planned to potentially pursue a Juris Doctor degree.
 Following the death of Michael Weiner, Clark was unanimously voted executive director of Major League Baseball Players Association in December 2013.
 He became the first former major league player to hold the position.

-Clark led the MLBPA negotiations during the 2021-22 MLB lockout.
+Clark led the MLBPA negotiations during the 2021–22 MLB lockout.

 During the 2022 season, Clark and the MLBPA worked to unionize minor league baseball players.

 In September 2022, the MLBPA joined the AFL-CIO.
 After the 2022 season, the MLBPA extended Clark's contract by five years.

+Clark resigned from his position with the players association on February 17, 2026, after an internal investigation revealed that he had an inappropriate relationship with his sister-in-law, who worked for the union.

 Nickname

-During his time in Detroit, fans and the media gave Clark the nickname "Tony the Tiger."
+During his time in Detroit, fans and the media gave Clark the nickname "Tony the Tiger".
 The nickname came from the Frosted Flakes mascot Tony the Tiger and that he was a member of the Detroit Tigers.

 Personal life

 Clark and his wife, Frances, have one son.
 They reside in Phoenix, Arizona, having previously lived in New York.

+Clark's brother, Greg, played college basketball at Long Beach State and Washington.
+Their father played three sports at Bethel College in Kansas.